Purpose

 +-------+------------+----------+--------+---------+-------+

-FOREIGN KEYconstraintfk1from thetbl3table.obclient> ALTER TABLE tbl2 DROP FOREIGN KEY fk1; Query OK, 0 row affectedDrop the primary key of the
+fk1foreign key constraint from thetbl3table.obclient> ALTER TABLE tbl2 DROP FOREIGN KEY fk1; Query OK, 0 row affectedDrop the primary key from the

 tbl2table.obclient> ALTER TABLE tbl2 DROP PRIMARY KEY; Query OK, 0 row affected